The Stamina 1402 ATS Air Rower is an “all around solid” rowing machine.

 - Not ideal for very large users

-Overall consumer sentiment has been positive for the Stamina 1402 ATS Air Rower.
+Overall, consumer reviews have been positive for the Stamina ATS Air Rower 1402.
 Users like the strong, smooth rowing motion it provides and feel it is all around a very solid rowing machine.

 Some users felt the monitor could be better at this price but I have not seen any rower monitors in this range that can prove this otherwise.

-You can see more comments here: Stamina 1402 ATS Air Rower Review
+You can see more comments here: Stamina 1402 ATS Air Rower Reviews

 Average Rating: 4.4